OrderLab/xinda/cloudlab-ansible/README.md

 ### Step0: Create nodes on CloudLab

-Create nodes on CloudLab with a `Ubuntu 18.04` profile by clicking Experiments -> Start Experiment.
+Create nodes on CloudLab with a `Ubuntu 18.04` profile.
+A detailed instruction on how to use CloudLab can be found [here](https://docs.cloudlab.us/getting-started.html).

 ### Step1: Setup ssh key forwarding